-But before you head out on your journey, make sure you know the basics!
+But before you head out on your journey, make sure you know the snowmobiling basics at Priest Lake!
 If you’re ready to leave the comfort of your warm cabin, here’s what you need to know:

 - If you don’t bring your own snowmobile – fear not!
 Local outfitter, Priest Lake Powersports, can deliver equipment right to your door.